MuhilRajan-Ghub/AttentionIsAllYouNeed/README.md

 ## Features of This Implementation 🛠️
 Comprehensive Codebase: A full implementation of the Transformer model, including multi-head self-attention, positional encoding, and feed-forward networks, following the original paper's specifications.
 This ensures fidelity to the groundbreaking design proposed by Vaswani et al. 🧩📜

-Training and Evaluation Pipelines: Scripts to train the model on datasets like WMT English-German and evaluate its performance, mirroring the experiments conducted in the paper.
-This allows for replication and validation of the model's capabilities. 🏋️‍♂️📊

 Modular Design: Clean and modular code structure, facilitating understanding, customization, and experimentation with different components of the Transformer architecture.
 This design promotes ease of use and adaptability for various applications. 🏗️🔧